-Chris has designed and implemented a Virtual Private Network (VPN) for the Coastalwatch infrastructure - a VPN unicast streaming video system - which permits a performance enhancement of streaming capability for the more than 150 cameras that Coastalwatch has located around the world.
+Chris has designed and implemented a Virtual Private Network (VPN) for the Coastalwatch infrastructure - a VPN unicast streaming video system - which permits a performance enhancement of streaming capability SARCCM 2013/2014 Report for 5th Advisory/Management Committee Meeting 19 for the more than 150 cameras that Coastalwatch has located around the world.
 Chris is also responsible for developing strategies for technology commercialisation platforms that integrate with key technologies and community information including data information feeds a range of services.